RKKY to Kondo crossover in Helical Edge of a Topological Insulator: The model

 \subsection{Hamiltonian of the helical edge}

 We study spins coupled to a helical edge mode in a 2D topological insulator.
-This may be approached in two different ways.
+This may be approached in various ways.
 The edge mode can be simulated (i) by fully modeling an underlying 2D lattice model in real space, such as the Kane-Mele model with the Dresselhaus spin-orbit interaction \cite{KaneMeleQSH}.
+This naturally introduces a cutoff in terms of bandwidth of the helical edge mode which is located {\it inside} the gap of the continuum of extended bulk states.
 Together with interacting correlated impurities, this may be simulated numerically, for example, using the density matrix renormalization group (DMRG, \cite{White92,Schollwoeck11}).
 There the non-interacting 2D lattice without the impurities can be conveniently mapped to an effective 1D impurity setting via Lanczos tridiagonalization \cite{Allerdt18}.
 However, this approach bears significant overhead in terms of the precise choice of the underlying 2D lattice model and its parameters, the details of which are considered irrelevant for the low-energy physics.
-Conversely, (ii) the model can be considerably simplified by focusing on a single pure effective 1D helical edge described in energy-momentum space at low energies as depicted in \Fig{fig:helical}.
-This setting, while appealing from an analytical point of view \cite{Yevt_2018}, is also perfectly well-suited for the numerical treatment via the NRG.
-Therefore we prefer to follow the latter approach (ii) in this work.
+Conversely, (ii) the model can be considerably simplified by focusing on a single pure effective 1D helical edge described in energy-momentum space at low energies as depicted in \Fig{fig:helical} and described by \Eq{eq:H0:k} below.
+The latter representation of the ballistic non-interacting edge modes may be (iii) exactly transformed into a 1D real-space lattice realization which, however, involves long-range hoppings [cf. \Sec{sec:ftilde} and in particular \Eq{eq:tb:helical} for more on this].
+Working in energy-momentum space, instead, is appealing from an analytical point of view \cite{Yevt_2018}, but is also perfectly well-suited for the numerical treatment via the NRG.
+With the additional goal to scan many orders of energy scales with Kondo physics in mind, the energy-momentum representation is preferred over real-space lattice descriptions.
+Therefore we follow approach (ii) throughout this work.

 The standard model Hamiltonian for a single helical edge mode can be written in discrete form in momentum space as follows [cf. \Fig{fig:helical}],

 where $\hat{c}_{k\sigma}$ are the annihilation operators of the helical fermions with spin $\sigma \in \{\uparrow,\downarrow\} \equiv \{+1, -1\}$, and $\tau_\alpha$ with $\alpha \in x,y,z$ the Pauli matrices.
 The fermions are described by a linearized dispersion relation with the Fermi velocity $v$.
 Below we consider a finite half-bandwidth $D$ (UV cutoff) such that $\varepsilon_{k\sigma} \in [-D,D]$.
 This is required in the numerical context yet and also for the sake of regularization.
 We assume that the TI edge is oriented along the $x$-axis, with $xy$ being the TI plane, and the $z$-direction is the quantization axis for the spins of the helical edge modes.
 This convention corresponds to the experimentally relevant situation where the quantization axis is often fixed being perpendicular to the TI plane \cite{Molenkamp-2007, konig_2013, EdgeTransport-Exp1, EdgeTransport-Exp2}.